 This role involves preparing students for work experience and how they can make the most of it.
-You will also create partnerships with local hospitals and GP practices within East London so that students enrolled in the programme can access work experience.
+You will also create partnerships with local organisations including hospitals, dentists, pharmacies, and GP practices within East London so that students enrolled in the programme can access work experience.

 Teacher and Guardian Outreach Coordinator

 This role involves supporting teachers, parents, and guardians with helping students that are applying to medical or dental school.
 You can design and use methods that you feel will be most helpful.